-Turkic -di-, i.e., they could interpret the -t- as a perfective morpheme.
-The possessive agreement on the gerund is non-distinct from verbal agreement, hence it could easily be reanalyzed as such.3 The possessor, represented by a silent pro in (14), was caseless, hence it could also be interpreted as a nominative subject.
+The rise and fall of Hungarian complex tenses Nyug-t-a val-a-Ø Nyug-t-uk val-a-Ø rest-GER-3SG be-PST-3SG 'He had some resting' 'They had some resting' The construction in (14) is structured similarly to the past perfect verb form of Old Turkic.
+The -t- gerundive suffix appears in the same position as the Old Turkic -di-aspectual suffix, and is also formally similar to it.
+Consequently, children acquiring Proto-Hungarian in a biligual situation could easily identify the feature content of the Hungarian -t- with that of the Turkic -di-, that is, they could interpret the -t- as a perfective morpheme.
+The possessive agreement on the gerund is nondistinct from verbal agreement, hence it could easily be reanalysed as such.
+The possessor, represented by a silent pro in (14), was caseless, hence it could also be interpreted as a nominative subject.
 The 3rd person singular agreement morpheme on the copula is phonetically null, which facilitated the reanalysis of the copula as the carrier of a mere tense morpheme.
-That is:

-(15) Reanalysis

-$[pro_i V+gerund.suffix+poss.agreement_i]$ [copula+tense+subj.agreement] \rightarrow pro_i [V+aspect+subj.agreement]i [auxiliary+tense]

-For example:
+That is: (15) Reanalysis ''' [pro_i V + gerund.suffix + poss.agr_i] [copula + tense + subj.agr] \rightarrow pro_i [V + aspect + subj.agr]i [auxiliary + tense] ''' For example:

+'''

-(16) pro men-t-em val-a-Ø \rightarrow pro men-t-em val-a 1sg go-GERUND-POSS.1SG be-past-3SG 1SG go-PERF-1SG be-PAST 'My going was' 'I ha d gone'
+(16) pro men-t-em val-a-\emptyset \rightarrow pro men-t-em val-a 1SG go-GER-POSS.1SG be-PST-3SG 1SG go-PFV-1SG be-PST 'My going was' 'I had gone'

+'''

-The change in the feature content of -t-, and the reanalysis of the gerund+copula string as a past perfect verb form must have triggered further changes.
-The -t- perfect morpheme could be removed from the past perfect paradigm, and in the resulting verb form, the lack of an overt element in the position of the aspectual morpheme was interpreted as the marker of imperfective/continous aspect.
-Thus the analogical extension of the past perfect paradigm yielded a past imperfective/continous paradigm, as well:
+The change in the feature content of -t-, and the reanalysis of the gerund + copula string as a past perfect verb form must have triggered further changes.
+The -t- perfect morpheme could be removed from the past perfect paradigm, and in the resulting verb form, the lack of an overt element in the position of the aspectual morpheme was interpreted as the marker of imperfective/continuous aspect.
+Thus the analogical extension of the past perfect paradigm yielded an imperfective/continuous paradigm, as well:

 (17) Analogical extension

-men-t-em val-a \rightarrow men-Ø-ek val-a 4

-go-perf-1sg be-PAST go-IMPERF-1SG be-PAST
+'''

-'I had gone' 'I was going'
+men-t-em val-a \rightarrow men-\emptyset-ek val-a^5 go-PFV-1SG be-PST 'I had gone' 'I was going'

+'''

+The establishment of the past perfect paradigm opened up a further possibility: omitting the past tense morpheme and its copula carrier resulted in a present perfect verb form:

-3 More precisely, Hungarian uses both definite and indefinite verbal paradigms, depending on whether or not the verb has a definite object.
+4 More precisely, Hungarian uses both definite and indefinite verbal paradigms, depending on whether or not the verb has a definite object.
 The singular possessive agreement suffixes are identical with the singular agreement suffixes of the definite verbal paradigm, and the plural possessive agreement suffixes are identical with the plural agreement suffixes of the indefinite verbal paradigm.

-4 The stem of men-ek also has a megy allomorph.
+5 The stem of men-ek also has a megy allomorph.